alx01011/gitlab_gui_util/README.md

 Due to some security settings in macOS, it is impossible to list files and directories if you have launched the .jar by double clicking.

-**You will have to execute it via** `java -jar gitlab_gui-[version].jar` **OR** use the provided `.dmg` file which will work by simply clicking on the application, you don't have to drag the app into /Application.
+**You will have to execute it via** `java -jar gitlab_gui-[version].jar` **OR** use the provided `.dmg` file which contains a native build of the app.

+## Windows

+You can install the native windows app by downloading the provided .msi.
+The installer will prompt for installation directory.
+App can be uninstalled via Settings/Apps or via the Control panel.